RC Power Supply Guide: Don't Starve Your RC Charger

 20A 120V duplex receptacles look just like 15A ones, but the left vertical slots will also have a horizontal slot making it look like a side ways "T".
 It wouldn't hurt of course to check at your circuit beaker box that the 20A receptacle you plan on using is indeed controlled by a 20A circuit breaker.

-I have seen a few DIY electricians install 20A receptacles on 15A circuits for example.
-You can' t just fire a 20A breaker in either because 15A wiring is 14 gauge and 20A needs 12 gauge to prevent the wiring from overheating.
+I have seen numerous DIY electricians install 20A receptacles on 15A circuits for example.
+You can't just fire a 20A breaker in either because 15A wiring is 14 gauge and 20A needs 12 gauge to prevent the wiring from overheating.

 The next obstacle to overcome powering three RC power supplies from a single 20A duplex receptacle is of course there are only two plug receptacles and you have three plugs from your three supplies.